husonlab/splitstree6/doc/user-manual.md

 on the right (rooted by the three taxa at the top of both diagrams).
 ](figs/densi-vs-outline.png)

-### Credibility networks
+### Confidence networks

-The idea behind a *credibility network* is to choose the threshold in a consensus network so that at least $95\%$ of the trees have *all* their splits contained in that network.
+The idea behind a *confidence network* is to choose the threshold in a consensus network so that at least 95% of the trees have *all* their splits contained in that network.
 The method was originally designed as a way to create confidence intervals from bootstrap distributions [@HusonBryant2006], however the dimensionality of the problem, and shortcomings of empirical bootstrap distributions, meant that the confidence sets produced were massive.
-The same machinery can be readily applied to samples from the posterior distribution of trees in a Bayesian analysis, in which case the network represents a credibility set.
+The same machinery can be readily applied to samples from the posterior distribution of trees in a Bayesian analysis, in which case the network represents a confidence set.

-The main option in a credibility network is the level, which is $0.95$ by default.
+The main option in a confidence network is the level, which is $0.95$ by default.
 This is the proportion of input trees which will have their splits contained in the network.
 Decreasing this number produces smaller networks.